-The Lexington Player Development Academy (LPDA) was established in the fall of 2008, offers enthusiastic Lexington players the opportunity to get top professional training and a high level of team play often associated with ‘club’ teams, but at a reduced cost and without the long commute to practice.
+The Lexington Player Development Academy (LPDA) was established in the fall of 2008 to offer enthusiastic Lexington United Soccer players the opportunity to get top professional training and a high level of team play often associated with ‘club’ teams, but at a reduced cost and without the long commute to practice.
 The LPDA is available only to a limited number of the most committed and talented soccer players in Lexington.
 The LPDA is directed by LUSC Director of Coaching, Brendan Donahue.